-The problems with wider solid plank hardwoods in Florida have to do with what’s under the actual installed floor.
+The problems with wider solid plank hardwoods in Florida have much todo with what’s under the actual installed floor.
 Moisture is the enemy.
-With our humid climate moisture finds it’s way into the new floor as there’s no climate control below with stilt type homes and the area below.
+With our humid climate, moisture finds it’s way into the new floor as there’s no climate control below with many stilt type homes.

 I’ve heard comments from experienced builders and the like.
 Or those that have not installed a wider plank hardwood in this scenario.
 “There’s good air flow, so it should not be a problem.”
 That may be the case sometimes, but how about the evenings when the dew point rises.
 Plain and simple it’s moisture that rises.
 The rainy season, same situation.

 I’ve also been approached about sealing up the underside.
 Folks, moisture will creep it’s way into anything.
 Many of us know this by living here for decades.
 Then some seem assured the moisture barrier put down before the floor is installed will keep moisture out.

 That’s the excuse many use, but looked at closely, it’s not an issue.
 For the most part Florida residents use air conditioning 7-8 months out of the year.
 Modern air conditioning removes moisture from the air or maintains a comfortable balance in relative humidity (RH).
 However, it is important the right system be used that allows for it.